Moerdijk: The village of Moerdijk

-Across the Moerdijk is used by either party to mean the other one.
+Over de Moerdijk (meaning "across the Moerdijk") is used by either party to mean the other one.

 Zevenbergen

 Zevenbergen is the largest town of the municipality (population As of 2002: 14,006).
 It is located about 10 km northwest of Breda.
 It received city rights in 1427.

 Zevenbergen has a train station with connections to Dordrecht and Roosendaal.

 Transport

 Close to Hollands Diep, the area is now used for industrial movements by water, with great inland access as well the access into the North Sea, transport company Van der Vlist have their own port located in the area, and many other transport companies have nearby offices.